Remember Dolly the sheep?

 - Insuraclone, which would indefinitely bank your genetic material for future cloning efforts;

-- Clonaid, which would create a clone of you or a loved one after death;
+- Clonaid, which would create a clone of you or a loved one after death; and

-- and eventually Clonapet, which is pretty self-explanatory.
+- Clonapet, which is pretty self-explanatory.

 Raël chose his most trusted disciple, Dr. Brigitte Boisselier, to run Valient Ventures.